 In today’s world, learners are interested in taking online courses from their phones and tablets more than ever.
-Mobile learning, or m-learning, should be an increasingly important part of your online training program.
+Mobile learning, or m-learning, should be an increasingly important part of your LMS and online training program.
 There are a number of reasons driving the m-learning trend:

 - As corporate security options improve, an increasing number of enterprises are enabling Bring Your Own Device (BYOD) programs.
 This enables trainees to access the company Internet with personal tablets and smartphones.

 - For consumers, mobile device usage now exceeds desktop usage (source).
 Trainees are accustomed to using mobile devices both for business and personal purposes.
 Providing mobile access to your course means that your trainees have maximum flexibility over where, when, and how to view training.

 - Even if your trainees don’t often use mobile devices today, consider future-proofing your technology choice by selecting an LMS with mobile device support.